xoeg/Flame-Transfer-Function-Tutorial/index.md

 *  **Day 1 and 4 \ WK01-MMM.mlx**

 ## Flame-Transfer-Function Measurement

 TBD

+For the experimental part of the tutorial download the data from the [https://bit.ly/3cu1jDt].

 * * *
 # Day 2 - Flame Impluse Response (Guillaume Fournier - TUM)